 At the conclusion of the impromptu tribute, Tiana applauded while Roslyn commented: “You two could give Patrick and Bridget a run for their money when it comes to duets.”

 “I had a good teacher, and three and a half years with nothing but time on my hands,” Valerie retorted.

 “I could teach you a song or two,” Johnathan added.

-“I hate to admit it,” Bernie added, “but she is exactly right.
+“I hate to admit it,” Bernie added, “but she is right.
 I’ll leave the signing to those who can pull it off.”
 Among the banter, Jaimie started clenching herself in notable discomfort.
 “Are you all right, Jaimie?”
 Bernie asked.